UMass Lowell Reservation Policy

 The safety of faculty, staff, students and visitors to the University are a primary concern.
 For that reason, the decision is sometimes made to close the campus and cancel classes, particularly during the winter when inclement weather can cause hazardous conditions or create a power outage.

 The Vice Provost, in consultation with Facilities personnel, makes the decision whether to close the campus during emergency conditions, usually by 6 a.m.
-Closings or delays are posted on the University’s webpage banner, on Boston television stations, WUML (91.5 FM) and WCAP (980 AM) radio, as well as the University hotline at 978-934-2121.
+Closings or delays are posted on the University’s homepage banner, on Boston television stations, WUML (91.5 FM) and WCAP (980 AM) radio, as well as the University hotline at 978-934-2121.
 Employees and students also are encouraged to sign up for the emergency notification system for e-mail, text and voicemail alerts.
 If inclement weather is occurring or has been predicted, all members of the University community are advised to check one of these outlets before leaving homes or residence halls for campus.

 When the University has closed for emergency reasons, classes, activities and events on campus also are cancelled, unless otherwise stated in official notifications.